 Days 4–10: Snow Leopard Photography from Mangyu—Private Expedition Lodge

-The heart of our adventure—a full week dedicated to tracking and photographing snow leopards—begins in the remote village of Mangyu, where our private family-run expedition lodge is located.
-To reach it, we follow the Indus River westward, stopping to visit Likir Tibetan Buddhist Monastery, one of Ladakh’s oldest gompas, with a 25-foot-tall golden Buddha.
-This region is the gateway to a vast high-altitude realm ruled by the “ghost of the mountains”—a name bequeathed upon the snow leopard for its solitary and elusive nature.
-As we head up the narrow Ulley Valley toward Mangyu and our snow leopard expedition base, be on the lookout for ibex, noted for their magnificent horns, standing vigil over rocky outcrops and couloirs.
+The heart of our adventure begins in the remote village of Mangyu, where our private family-run expedition lodge is located.
+From this base, we'll spend a full week tracking and photographing snow leopards.
+To reach the village, we follow the Indus River westward, stopping to visit Likir Tibetan Buddhist Monastery, one of Ladakh’s oldest gompas, with a 25-foot-tall golden Buddha.
+This region is the gateway to a high-altitude realm ruled by the “ghost of the mountains”—a name bequeathed upon the snow leopard for its solitary and elusive nature.
+As we head up the narrow Ulley Valley toward Mangyu and our expedition base, be on the lookout for ibex, noted for their magnificent horns, standing vigil over rocky outcrops and couloirs.

-Over the coming week, we head out each day in search of snow leopards, which a team of local spotters has scouted for us.
-These master trackers scour the landscape early each morning to help our Expedition Leader plan our route for the day, increasing our opportunities to photograph these exceptionally well-camouflaged cats.
+Each day, we head out in search of snow leopards, which a team of local spotters scouts in advance for us.
+These master trackers scour the landscape early each morning to help our Expedition Leader plan our route for the day, increasing our opportunities to photograph these well-camouflaged cats.
 Their silver coat spotted with black rosettes helps them blend in seamlessly with their habitat, but the expertise and keen eyes of our spotters enables us to search them out.
 We also retain radio contact with trackers throughout the day so we know when snow leopards wander into our area, and private vehicles maximize our flexibility to move to where the snow leopards are.
 When it's time to leave the vehicle and pursue them on foot, a team of local porters travels with us to help carry your heavy gear.

 Snow leopards have evolved to thrive in some of Earth’s harshest alpine terrain, mostly above tree line and up to 18,000 feet in elevation, across the Himalayas.
 Typically, we spot them atop a high ridgeline, when a long lens is a necessity.
 On other occasions, we are graced with closer sightings, sometimes even around the lodge, which offers a cozy respite for warming up with hot chai between photography outings.
 The surrounding sheer cliffs and broad meadows provide habitat for three large ungulates—bharal, ibex and urial—along with fox, hare, pika and packs of Himalayan wolves.
 In the valley's narrowest reaches, steep walls and side streams sustain a healthy population of ibex that lures snow leopards, which are capable of killing prey up to three times their own weight.

-Our nearest neighbors in the tiny hamlet of Mangyu are a monastery and a few traditional Ladakhi homes.
-Nearby are intriguing cultural sites like the elaborately painted Gon-nila-phuk Buddhist meditation caves of Saspol, which we may have an opportunity to visit.
+Our nearest neighbors in the hamlet of Mangyu are a monastery and a few traditional Ladakhi homes.
+Nearby are intriguing cultural sites like the elaborately painted Gon-nila-phuk Buddhist meditation caves of Saspol, which we may have a chance to visit.
 At every turn, photo opportunities abound, whether wildlife, landscapes or cultural settings.
 In the evenings, our Expedition Leader hosts workshops and editing sessions to help you take your photography to the next level.

 Day 11: Mangyu / Leh—Visit to Alchi Gompa